 Economist Mike Veseth (pronounced VEE-seth) is an authority on global wine markets who travels the world studying wine economics and speaking to wine industry groups.
 He reports his discoveries on this blog, The Wine Economist, and in more than a dozen books including Wine Wars (2011), Extreme Wine (2013) and Money, Taste & Wine: It’s Complicated!
 (2015).

 Around the World in Eighty Wines (2018), received the Gourmand International award for best U.S. wine tourism book and is included on BookAuthority.com’s lists of the “Best Wine Books of All Time” and (#2) “Best Wine Audiobooks of All Time.”

-What’s next?
 Wine Wars II: The Global Battle for the Soul of Wine (2022) received a special Gourmand International award for outstanding “Sustainability & Wine” book.

 The Wine Economist was named 2015 “Best in the World” wine blog by Gourmand International.
 Money Taste, and Wine received the 2016 Gourmand International award for “Best in the World” wine writing.

 Mike speaks frequently at national and international wine conferences.
 Click on “The World Tour” link to see where Mike’s been recently and where he is going next.

 Scroll down for more information and video clips of Mike in action.

 Mike Veseth is professor emeritus of International Political Economy at the University of Puget Sound in Tacoma, Washington.
 He is an authority on globalization and the global wine market.
 Mike was named Washington Professor of the Year by the Carnegie Foundation for the Advancement of Teaching.
 His 2005 book Globaloney was selected as a Best Business Book of 2005 by Library Journal.
 JancisRobinson.com’s annual book review named Wines Wars a Wine Book for the Year in 2011.